curedao/docs/constitution/4-incentivization.md

 ## 7. Contributors to the Development of the Platform

-Members of the DAO will be incentivized to contribute to the development of the platform by:
+Citizens of the DAO will be incentivized to contribute to the development of the platform by:
 TODO: Determine amount and type of reward for contributing to the development of the platform by voting here 👉 Vote on the Amount of Compensation for Specific Tasks

 ## 8. Compensation